Nadi-System/nadi-system/paper.md

 assistance to reduce the workload and improve the efficiency and reproducibility of research in this field [@rosenbergNextFrontierMaking2020].
-Specific hydrology-focused software [@rossmanOpenSourcingEPANET2010;
+Specific hydrology-focused softwares [@rossmanOpenSourcingEPANET2010;
 @gironasNewApplicationsManual2010] lack general applicability, while general purpose programming languages might not have the succinct and intuitive syntax.
 This highlights the need for a balanced approach that combines specificity to hydrological research questions with general capabilities.

-Domain Specific Programming Language (DSL)s have several advantages including improved code readability and maintainability due to the DSL's tailored syntax and semantics as well as increased efficiency through optimized algorithms and data structures [@mernikWhenHowDevelop2005].
+Domain Specific Programming Languages (DSLs) have several advantages including improved code readability and maintainability due to the tailored syntax and semantics, as well as increased efficiency through optimized algorithms and data structures [@mernikWhenHowDevelop2005].
 Although Graphviz has made great progress on the visualization of graph [@gansnerOpenGraphVisualization2000;
 @ellsonGraphvizDynagraphStatic2004], it does not have the analytical capabilities.
-Hydrolang has the capabilities of analysis and visualization for hydrological applications, but it is web based [@erazoramirezHydroLangOpensourceWebbased2022].
-Languages made for spatial analysis are mostly working with grid based system [@pullarMapScriptMapAlgebra2001; @kuhnDesigningLanguageSpatial2015].
+Hydrolang has the capabilities of analysis and visualization for hydrological applications, but it is web-based [@erazoramirezHydroLangOpensourceWebbased2022].
+Languages made for grid-based spatial analysis [@pullarMapScriptMapAlgebra2001;
+@kuhnDesigningLanguageSpatial2015] are not suitable for values like streamflow which are partially spatially continuous along the river, but not in 2D/3D space.

-We present NADI that can load a river network as a Directed Acyclic Graph [@deoGraphTheoryApplications2016] which is known to be one of the best way to represent the river network [@rinaldoTreesNetworksHydrology2006;
+We present NADI System that can load a river network as a Rooted Tree Graph [@deoGraphTheoryApplications2016] --- which is known to be one of the best ways to represent the river network [@rinaldoTreesNetworksHydrology2006;
 @kuhnDesigningLanguageSpatial2015;
+@abed-elmdoustEmergentSpectralProperties2017] --- and provide the DSL
-@abed-elmdoustEmergentSpectralProperties2017].
-Nadi is written in Rust due to memory safety [@fultonBenefitsDrawbacksAdopting2021;
+for network metadata analysis.
+NADI is written in Rust due to the memory safety [@fultonBenefitsDrawbacksAdopting2021;
 @xuMemorySafetyChallengeConsidered2021;
-@bugdenSafetyPerformanceProminent2022], runtime performaces
+@bugdenSafetyPerformanceProminent2022], runtime performances
-[@zhangUnderstandingRuntimePerformance2023], and macro system which gives us the metaprogramming features to make plugin development easier.
+[@zhangUnderstandingRuntimePerformance2023], and the macro system that gives us the metaprogramming features to make plugin development easier.

 The figure below shows the GUI of NADI IDE, with the editor (left top), function help (left bottom), terminal (top right), network viewer, and attribute browser (right bottom).
-These panes can be managed a tiling window style.
+These panes can be managed in a tiling window style.

 ![Screenshot of the NADI IDE showcasing different components](ide-screenshot.png)